South Hartford in Washington County, New York — The American Northeast (Mid-Atlantic)

 Erected 1935 by New York State Education Department.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Clinton Gift (approx. 1.6 miles away); Site of Old Mills (approx. 1.6 miles away); Civil War Enlistment Center (approx. 1.6 miles away); Smith's Basin (approx. 4.4 miles away); Great Indian Warpath (approx. 4½ miles away); Old Stone House Library (approx. 6.2 miles away); Fort Anne First Baptist Church (approx. 6.2 miles away); Kingsbury Street (approx. 6.3 miles away).
+Clinton Gift (approx. 1.6 miles away); Civil War Mound and Urn (approx. 1.6 miles away); Site of Old Mills (approx. 1.6 miles away); Civil War Enlistment Center (approx. 1.6 miles away); Smith's Basin (approx. 4.4 miles away); Great Indian Warpath (approx. 4½ miles away); Old Stone House Library (approx. 6.2 miles away); Fort Ann War Memorial / Henry Sartwell / Lester Archer (approx. 6.2 miles away).

 Also see . . .
 Brown's Tavern - Wikipedia.
 (Submitted on December 2, 2012, by John Arsenault of Middletown Springs, Vermont.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 30, 2012, by John Arsenault of Middletown Springs, Vermont.
-This page has been viewed 296 times since then and 9 times this year.
-Photos: 1, 2. submitted on November 30, 2012, by John Arsenault of Middletown Springs, Vermont. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 13, 2019.
+It was originally submitted on November 30, 2012, by John Arsenault of Middletown Springs, Vermont.
+This page has been viewed 325 times since then and 5 times this year.
+Photos: 1, 2. submitted on November 30, 2012, by John Arsenault of Middletown Springs, Vermont.
+3. submitted on February 3, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.